anowerhossain/Cache-and-Persist-in-Spark/README.md

 - When df4.write() runs, it uses the cached version of df3, avoiding recomputation.
 - Faster execution since Spark skips redundant steps.
 - If df3 is too large for memory, we use persist() instead of cache() to allow disk storage:

   ```python
   df3 = df2.groupBy("category").sum("sales").persist(StorageLevel.MEMORY_AND_DISK)  # Store in memory/disk
   ```

+  🔥 Performance Optimization Tips
+✅ Use cache() for iterative processing (when the same data is accessed multiple times).
+✅ Use persist() for large datasets that may not fit into memory.
+✅ Unpersist data 🧹 (df.unpersist()) when it's no longer needed to free memory.